Compassionate Trust Administration With Montgomery Law Firm

 Once again, you can name someone that you know personally to act as the trustee of your living trust.
 All the same qualities would be required, along with a bit of legal knowledge.
 Of course, we can always be engaged to provide the necessary assistance during the trust administration process.

-It should be noted that the same entities that provide executor services are fully qualified to administer living trusts.
+The same entities that provide executor services are fully qualified to administer living trusts.
 We are highlighting living trusts per se because this is the most commonly used type of trust, but there are others, and a trustee is always necessary.

-Take Action Today!
+Take Action Today